 **Students will be sent home if infractions of the dress code occur.
 This will result in an absence.
 (Refer to OTA Student Handbook Attendance Policy and Grade Policy)

 Name Tag: A Grossmont College name tag is required to be worn on the uniform at all times on the left side.
 A new one must be obtained yearly.
-You can get badges at the ASGC office.
+You can get badges at the Admissions and Records office.

 Shoes: Tennis shoes with good rubber traction soles are required.
 Tennis shoes must be in color combinations that do not draw attention and are limited to the following: white, black, blue, black/white, black/blue.
 Tennis shoes must be clean and in good repair.
 Do not choose soles that are in neon shades or bright shades of the above colors.

-Jacket: The blue fleece jackets with the OTA embroidery is the only jacket permitted while in the OTA uniform.
+Jacket: The official blue jackets with the OTA embroidery are the only jacket permitted while in the OTA uniform.

 Hair: Hair should be neat, clean and away from the face.
 Long hair should be tied back with an inconspicuous holder.
 Hair must not come in contact with the front of the uniform or with patients.
-Men: Face must be clean shaven or well-groomed if a beard is worn.
+Face must be clean shaven and well-groomed.

 Make-up: Make-up should be worn in moderation.

 Jewelry: One set of simple, inconspicuous stud or post earrings are acceptable.
 No dangling earrings or hoops.
 No ornate rings, multiple chain necklaces or bracelets.
-(Not recommended for lab exercises during core OTA courses) Piercing of any other visible body part except ears is not acceptable and must be removed for Level I & II Fieldwork and during any lab experiences within the core courses.
+Piercing of any other visible body part except ears is not acceptable and must be removed for OTA 111, 141, 221, 240, 241, and during any lab experiences within the core courses.

 Tattoos: Tattoos may not be visible while performing fieldwork assignments or fieldtrips.
 Visible tattoos must be covered up with special order solid tattoo sleeves in tan, white, gray, or black which have been developed for use in medical facilities.
 These are in compliance with infection control practices.